HACKERALERT/Picocrypt/README.md

 # Limitations

 <ul>
-	<li>Max file size is 256GB, due to ChaCha20 cipher itself.
-The reason for this is that the counter for ChaCha20 will overflow out of the 32-bit range at 256GB.
+	<li>Max file size of a single file is 256GB, due to ChaCha20 cipher itself.
+This is because the counter for ChaCha20 will overflow out of the 32-bit range at 256GB.
 You can split files into chunks for files larger than 256GB.</li>
 	<li>Argon2 may take a while to derive a key, but realize that this is all for security.
 Security and speed were never friends and there is always a trade-off between security and speed.</li>
 	<li>The portable executables can be detected as viruses.
 I've done my best and submitted them as false positives to a couple antivirus companies to deal with this.
 If your antivirus is detecting Picocrypt as a virus, please help the community and submit it as a false positive to your antivirus provider.</li>
 </ul>